githubnext/awesome-continuous-ai/README.md

 * [GitHub Actions](https://docs.github.com/en/actions)
 * [GitHub Models](https://docs.github.com/en/github-models/)

+## Agentic Frameworks

+General-purpose software agents can be used as the basis for automated workflows

+* [Copilot Coding Agent](https://docs.github.com/copilot/using-github-copilot/coding-agent) - "Find out how Copilot can work on GitHub issues and raise pull requests for your to review"
+* [Claude Code GitHub Actions](https://docs.anthropic.com/en/docs/claude-code/github-actions) - "Integrate Claude Code into your development workflow with GitHub Actions"

 ## Programming Frameworks

 Any library that can invoke an LLM inference service could be used to create a workflow.
 Some of them have builtin support for GitHub Actions and/or GitHub Models.

 ###  YAML (GitHub Actions Yaml)